megnergit/MoistureSensor_ESP32_E3/README.md

 I wanted measure the realtime power consumption by measuring the current.
-However, the current measurment requires another board in order to poll fast (like every 4 ms).
+However, the current measurement requires another board in order to poll fast (like every 4 ms).
 I gave it up, and just measure the voltage decline.